 Quorum is achieved by having ballots cast by at least five percent of the total eligible voters.

 On behalf of the Chair of the Nominating Committee, the Executive Director and another individual designated by the Chair of the Nominating Committee will oversee the results of the vote.

 Following the closing of voting, the results of the electronic vote will be tabulated automatically.
 Return envelopes will be opened and paper ballots will be counted.
-The successful candidate(s) will be the individual(s) who receive(s) the greatest number of votes.
+The successful candidate(s) will be the individual(s) who receive(s) the greatest number of points (as determined by the ranked choice voting results).
 In the case of a tie, the outcome will be determined by flipping a coin.

 All candidates will be informed of the outcome of the election by the Executive Director prior to a general announcement to the membership.

 As soon as is feasible after the close of the election, the Nominating Committee will meet to verify that the election process was upheld.
 Immediately following the Nominating Committee meeting, the election outcome will be announced via the CPHA website and other Association communications channels.